 Here at Thrift Diving, my readers and I have done room challenges and have made over even more bathrooms.
 Check them out!

 Do you have an outdated bathroom that you are struggling with?
 Considering joining my 30-Day Room Makeover Challenge (it’s free), where my readers and I band together and tackle one room in our house in 30 days.
-If you’re bathroom is a rat hole, now’s the time to do something about it :).
+If your bathroom is a rat hole, now’s the time to do something about it :).
 LOL